BasicWolf/archived-concrete-settings/docs/quickstart.rst

 :ref:`Later in the documentation <automated_setting>` the setting creation rules are explored in-depth.
-For now please accept that Concrete Settings' preferred way of declaring *basic* settings is by omitting the ``Setting(...)`` call at all.
+For now please accept that ConcreteSettings' preferred way of declaring *basic* settings is by omitting the ``Setting(...)`` call at all.
 Ideally a setting should be declared with a type annotation and documentation as follows: